Linaro/linaro-astro/src/content/pages/contact.md

           card: max-w-[40ch]  flex flex-col items-start
           container: justify-center gap-24
         cards:
-          - title: Technical Support
-            text: |
-              96Boards Technical Support - If you have a technical support query relating to 96Boards, please post your question on [96Boards](https://discuss.96boards.org/).

-              Linaro Technical Support - If you have a technical support query relating to Linaro, please go to our support page.

           - title: Legal Information
             text: The Linaro legal pages/documents can be found here - [/legal/](/legal)